GuillaumeDMMarion/traffic-lights/README.md

     * <code>(1, n_actions)</code> for the <code>shape</code> observation vs.
     * <code>(1, n_obs, n_obs)</code> for the <code>speed</code>, <code>position</code> and <code>wait</code> matrices.
 * Dropping the <code>position</code> matrix in favor of vehicle absence encoding in the </code> <code>speed</code> and <code>wait</code> matrices (with vehicle absence as -1, and normal values ranging [0, 1]).
-* Inclusion of the <code>accel</code> matrix.
+* The inclusion of the <code>accel</code> matrix for a richer representation.
 * Changing <code>phase</code> encoding to <code>(1, n_obs, n_obs)</code> instead of <code>(1, n_actions)</code>.
 * Introduction of weighted (<code>w2</code>) unshaped long-term reward, balanced against the weighted (<code>w1</code>) shaped myopic reward.
-* Moving from the above fixed <code>w1</code>/<code>w2</code> balance, to a curriculum approach for faster convergence.
+* Transitioning from the above fixed <code>w1</code>/<code>w2</code> balance, to a curriculum approach for faster convergence.
-* Multi-input cnn treating each matrix seperately (though with the same conv block).
+* Multi-input cnn treating each matrix separately (though with the same conv block).
 * Single-input cnn with observation types as channels.
-* Framestacking and Conv3D introduction for temporal encoding.
+* Frame-stacking and Conv3D introduction for temporal encoding.
 * Self-attention mechanism on depth and channels.

 <img src="images/model_evolution.PNG" />

 <br>

-Designs not witheld (yet):
+Designs not withheld (yet):
 * Residual blocks
 * (Cross)-attention mechanisms (as we've moved away from the multi-input design)